 [ - Slides available here - ]

-It used to be that browsers were something we fought against to get our site viewed the way we wanted; now they are our allies.
+It used to be that browsers were something we fought against to get our sites viewed the way we wanted; now they are our allies.

-We will focus on implementing a Content Security Policy and will cover
+We will focus on implementing security headers and building a Content Security Policy, and will cover

 - the initial investigation and building of a Content Security Policy (CSP);